asyncapi/website/pages/docs/concepts/asyncapi-document/reusability-with-traits.md

       - name: user
 ```

-Traits are merged into the message object and later message look like in the example below:
+When traits are combined with a message object, the resulting message will look like the example shown below:

 ```yaml
 name: UserSignup